|RETURN TO CATALOG TABLE OF CONTENTS|

 The main factor in determining residency is a student's independent/dependent financial status.
 If a student is a financially dependent (received more than one-half of his/her financial support from another in the most recently completed year), the student's domicile is the domicile of the person contributing the greatest proportion of support, without regard to whether the parties are related by blood or marriage.

 Students will be considered in-county residents if they or the person who contributes more than one-half of the student's financial support maintain legal domicile in Harford County for a period of not less than three months prior to the start of the semester/term.
 Students will be considered in-state residents if they or the person who contributes more than one-half of the student's financial support maintain legal domicile in Maryland, but outside Harford County, for a period of not less than three months prior to the start of the semester/term.
 Otherwise, a student shall be considered an out-of-state resident.
-Local addresses that pertain only for the purposes of attending college will NOT be considered for determination of tuition charges.
+Local addresses that pertain only for the purposes of attending college will NOT be considered for determination of tuition charges, except to the extent necessary to determine if an individual qualifies as a covered individual under 38 U.S.C.
+3679(c).

 If information is received which would contradict or call into question the validity of the residency status that was determined at the time of admission, a student may be asked to provide proof of residency and his/her tuition rate may be affected.